HexmosTech/Lama2/README.md

 Follow [guide](https://hexmos.com/lama2/tutorials/postman.html)
  to import your existing Postman collections into a Plain-Text Lama2 repository.

 ### Self update

-An easier way to update the binary to latest release is through:
+An easier way to update the binary for **Linux/MacOS** to latest release is through:

 ```
 l2 -u